Stone Sentinels, battlefield monuments of the American Civil War

 Total loss 75

-See more about the 41st New York Infantry Regiment during the Civil War
+See more on the history of the 41st New York Volunteer Infantry Regiment in the Civil War